 - Regularly advising the United Arab Emirates Government on reform of the Ministry of Justice and judiciary

 - Acting as a member of the Working Group of the Chamber of Commerce and Industry of the Republic of Uzbekistan on improving the legal framework and practice of international commercial arbitration in Uzbekistan

-- Serving as expert for Dubai Legal Department, Dubai Government Excellence Program, advising on reform of the legal profession in Dubai
+- Serving as an expert for Dubai Legal Department, Dubai Government Excellence Program, advising on reform of the legal profession in Dubai

-- Preparing a report with recommendations on the development law and policy related to foreign direct investments in international treaties and domestic law for a post-Soviet State
+- Preparing a report with recommendations on the development of law and policy related to foreign direct investments in international treaties and domestic law for a post-Soviet State

 His academic publications related to the region include:

 - ‘Investment Promotion and Protection in the Canada-UK Trade Relationship: Knowledge Synthesis Report’ (2018)

 || + Abstract || Download ||

 A new investment agreement between Canada and the UK constitutes a crucial opportunity to include innovative provisions from recent international agreements and to explore new possibilities to construct a more legitimate regime.
 In order to support evidence-based decision-making in the negotiation of such an agreement, a comprehensive review of the range of opportunities must be provided.
 What are the provisions that can be included in an investment agreement between the two states to address controversial issues and support the reform of the international investment regime?